Chamika-Dilshan-Anuruddha/CIFAR_10_Object_Recognition/README.md

 # CIFAR_10_Object_Recognition
-## This model Classify 10 different objects, which are,
+## This model classify 10 different objects, which are,
 ### 1. Airplane
 ### 2. Automobile
 ### 3. Bird